trent-waddington/godot-for-quest-template/README.md

 10. The export begins.
 You will see gradle stuff.
 If you get errors here, something went wrong.
 You have fun with that.
 11. Your headset should pop up a window that says you don't have the plugins installed.
 (NO IT SHOULDN'T - if you did steps 5 and 6)
 12. For me this is the end of the story..
 I get darkness.
 If I look up and to the left I can catch a glimpse of a PAUSE button.
 Mocking me.
+13. Turns out you need to use Compatibility renderer on Godot 4.2 (this branch) but the Mobile render is working on Godot 4.3 (godot-4.3 branch)